jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 we invite organizations to automate tools and processes where it is possible and rely on ethical hackers to perform sophisticated security testing.
+This way they can achieve their DevSecOps goals.

 ## SecDevOps?